 Dr Byelongo Elisée Isheloke is a PhD holder in Management Sciences specialising in Business Administration from the Durban University of Technology.
-Amongst other things, he obtained a Masters degree in Business Administration, qualifications in Pedagogy and language teaching.
-With over 14 years of experience as an educator, Elisée works at the University of Cape Town as a Postdoctoral Research Fellow (Minerals to Metals Initiative) and he recently was added to the UCT linguistics group.
+Among other things, he obtained a Master’s degree in Business Administration, and qualifications in pedagogy and language teaching.
+With over fourteen years’ experience as an educator, Elisée works at the University of Cape Town as a postdoctoral research fellow (Minerals to Metals Initiative) and he was recently added to the UCT linguistics group.

-He used to also work as a sworn interpreter, a translator at the Alliance Française and at the Durban Magistrate Court.
+He used also to work as a sworn interpreter, and as a translator at the Alliance Française and the Durban Magistrate Court.

-His proficiency in English, French, Swahili, Esperanto and African languages (i.e Ebembe) gave impetus to him publishing in academic journals and other fora.
-He worked as a web journalist for the Mining IR during the Mining Indaba the outcome of which gave birth to +- 10 articles.
+His proficiency in English, French, Swahili, Esperanto and African languages (e.g. Ebembe) gave impetus to his publishing in academic journals and other fora.
+He worked as a web journalist for the Mining IR team during the Mining Indaba, the outcome of which gave birth to around ten articles.
 Elisée has two books under his name and a variety of publications.

 He now looks forward to decolonising research by all means.
 Elisée can be reached at: email@example.com